Support for additional needs

 My husband and I were both nervous about the first Brownie holiday as it was the first time that Elice had been away from home.
 We were incredibly grateful to the leaders and the girls for giving Elice the opportunity to experience the independence and fun of a Brownie holiday - Kirstie Ferrett - Mother of Elice, a ten-year-old Brownie with a chromosome deletion disorder

 We make sure that girls of all abilities have the chance to take part in guiding

 We are for all girls.
 And we offer support and opportunities to girls of all ages, of all abilities and from all backgrounds and communities.

 Guiding is about actively involving everyone, including those with additional needs.
 So all of our activities are flexible enough to allow every member to take part, and we provide any extra support that's needed to make that possible.

 How we support girls with additional needs

-- Our fund for members with disabilities – ask your unit leader about our grants to help provide specialist equipment or support for disabled members on camps and other trips.
+- Our accessible guiding grant – ask your unit leader about our grants to help provide specialist equipment or support for disabled members on camps and other trips.

 - A network of specialist advisers at the local level who provide support and information for leaders in their area.